SystemsApproach/private5g/software/start.rst

    data_iface: ens18

-need to be edited to replace ``ens18`` with the device interface for you server, and the line specifying the IP address of the Core's AMF needs to be edited to reflect your server's IP address:
+need to be edited to replace ``ens18`` with the device interface for your server, and the line specifying the IP address of the Core's AMF needs to be edited to reflect your server's IP address:

 .. code-block::